ebertolazzi/mexIPOPT/README_osx.md

 To install IPOP from source read `README_how_to_install_ipopt.md`.
-This is the preferred way cause it is possibile to produce a mex file mainly linked with static library avoiding conflict with
+This is the preferred way cause it is possibile to produce a mex file mainly linked with static libraries avoiding conflict with MATLAB dynamic libraries.

 **Install IPOPT using homebrew**